csso-iam/proctor-backup/README.md

 # Proctor Backup

-**Proctor** is a free, modern database backup software with a sleek web UI for managing and monitoring your backup processes.
+**Proctor Backup** is a free, modern database backup software with a sleek web UI for managing and monitoring your backup processes.
 While the source code is not publicly available, we provide releases for Windows and Linux platforms.

 ---